joshtsar/GHUserInfoRetrieveApiDemo/README.md

 # GitHubUserInfoRetrieveApiDemo(REST API)
-A demo[for code review] .net core web api to retrieve github user info via github public api (UNDER DEBUG MODE RUN SWAGGER)
+A demo[for code review ONLY because the github PAT TOKEN was revoked when GITHUB scanned it in appsettings.json] .net core web api to retrieve github user info via github public api

 .NET Core 6 API Demo Project Description:
 This solution includes a .NET core 6 Webapi project that has an API endpoint called retrieveUsers and an xunit test project.